nascarsayan/ai-no-uta/linearAlgebra/notes/part1.md

 \end{align*}
 $$

 Is $p(x)$ a multiple of $q(x)$?
-IIf we are not looking into the vector aspect, then yes.
+If we are not looking into the vector aspect, then yes.
 However, when we are considering polynomial as vectors, then only scalar multiples are allowed, we cannot multiply by `x`, which is not a scalar value (number).

 ---